OA and Fisheries Management

 1. Outcome

 This Circular provides guidance on using Ocean Accounts to inform fisheries management decisions.
-Fisheries represent one of the most economically significant and ecologically consequential ocean-based activities, directly affecting the livelihoods of millions of people globally while placing substantial pressures on marine ecosystems.
 Ocean Accounts provide a structured framework for integrating fisheries stock assessment data with economic performance indicators and sustainability metrics, enabling evidence-based decision-making that balances extraction with ecosystem health.

 Downward connections to accounts, indicators, and data: The policy decisions supported by this Circular depend on three foundational accounting structures.
 Fish stock asset accounts (see TG-3.1 Asset Accounts) track biomass, natural growth, extraction, and depletion in physical and monetary terms, providing the data infrastructure for sustainable yield management.
 Flow accounts for fish harvest (see TG-3.2 Flows from Environment to Economy) record gross catch, landings, and discards, enabling catch statistics to be reconciled with stock assessments and supporting analysis of fishing impacts across the supply chain.
 Ecosystem condition indicators (see TG-2.1 Biophysical Indicators) for fish nursery habitats such as mangroves, seagrass meadows, and estuaries link habitat health to fisheries productivity, demonstrating how ecosystem degradation affects the regenerative capacity of fish stocks.
 These three layers--asset stocks, flow accounts, and condition indicators--form an integrated information system enabling Ocean Accounts to translate biological stock assessment science into policy-relevant insights.